Previous All Posts Next

 Plug a single 0.5m QSFP112 cable into the first QSFP port on each Spark.
 Boot both.
 Run NVIDIA's discover-sparks.sh helper or the Sparkrun setup wizard.
 You now have a two-node cluster with point-to-point 200G connectivity, no switch required.
 NVIDIA's "Connect Two Sparks" playbook walks through the netplan configuration, the SSH passwordless setup, and the NCCL environment variables.
 The whole thing takes about an hour from unboxing to running a distributed inference job across both boxes.

 Each Spark has two QSFP112 ports.
-With two cables you can wire three boxes into a ring.
+With three cables you can wire three boxes into a full ring (each box uses both of its ports).
 Spark A, port 1, connects to Spark B, port 1.
 Spark B, port 2, connects to Spark C, port 1.
 Spark C, port 2, connects back to Spark A, port 2.
 Now every node has a direct path to every other node and you have not paid for a switch.

 When You Actually Need a Switch